Anderson Herald Bulletin

-My name is Demi Lawrence and I am a junior journalism major at Ball State University.
+My name is Demi Lawrence and I am a senior journalism major at Ball State University.
 I have a passion for telling stories in both a written and visual way, and dedication to the truth.

 Questions or comments?
 Email me at [email protected] or connect with me on my social media below.